ROYALBOY871/gitin/README.md

     -To Get Details Of StringSession Follow Step:

-    - Go To Telegram And Search @UseTGXBot
+    - Go To Telegram And Search @gjkik_bot
     - Click Start
     - Send Ur Phone Number To @UseTGXBot
     - U Received Code From Telegram Like This=VGFK0rHbzaF